 Even so remorseless have they borne him hence;

 And as the dam runs lowing up and down,

 Looking the way her harmless young one went,

 And can do nought but wail her darling’s loss. “

 Sir Isaac Newton (1642-1727) was an English mathematician, physicist, astronomer, theologian, and author who is widely recognized as one of the most influential scientists of all time and as a key figure in the scientific revolution.
 (Wikipedia).
-Newton was a vegetarian, mainly in the last years of his life.
-He was an animal lover and even invented the cat doors—the special doors or flaps that allow cats to enter and leave a house (Ryder, 1998, p.
+Newton was a vegetarian and an animal lover and even invented the cat doors—the special doors or flaps that allow cats to enter and leave a house (Ryder, 1998, p.
 15).

-Voltaire (1694- 1778) a French Enlightenment writer, historian, and philosopher was also a vegetarian, even if he never called himself as one, probably because this term was not used at that time.
+Voltaire (1694- 1778) a French Enlightenment writer, historian, and philosopher.
+He followed the vegetarian diet, even if he never called himself one, probably because this term did not exist at that time.

 He writes in the Philosophical Dictionary: “How pitiful, and what poverty of mind, to have said that the animals are machines deprived of understanding and feeling . . . “